 Buffy the Vampire Slayer

-Now I am talking about the 1992 film rather than the TV series, both which were written by Joss Whedon.
+Now I am talking about the 1992 film rather than the TV series, both of which were written by Joss Whedon.
 But unlike the series, this film is more of a comedy.
-It follows Buffy, who is the cheerleader and all around popular girl, whose life is turned upside down by a mysterious man who tells her of her destiny.
+It follows Buffy, who is the cheerleader and all-around popular girl, whose life is turned upside down by a mysterious man who tells her of her destiny.
 Trying to balance her life along with her destiny, she must fight the evil that is to come.

 Death Becomes Her

 Featuring Bruce Willis, Meryl Streep and Goldie Hawn, this is a silly comedy horror.
 Death Becomes Her is about a love triangle featuring two actresses who are each other’s rivals.
-This makes them go to extreme lengths to out-do each other.
+This makes them go to extreme lengths to outdo each other.
 When Madeline sees her former rival at her successful book launch looking trim and young, she is tempted by the offer of eternal youth, not realizing it is more than she bargained for.

 Probably features the cutest pet in all film history, Gizmo.
 As we all know pets and kids do not mix well together.
-Billy inadvertently breaks one of the three important rules for his new special pet, and unleashes a horde of mischievous monsters who terrorize the citizens of this small town.
+Billy inadvertently breaks one of the three important rules for his new special pet and unleashes a horde of mischievous monsters who terrorize the citizens of this small town.

 Resident Evil: Degeneration

-I know there are the live-action films, but apart from the first one, none of them come close to the Resident Evil atmosphere you get from the games.
+I know there are live-action films, but apart from the first one, none of them come close to the Resident Evil atmosphere you get from the games.
 So this is where the animated films are worthwhile, as they follow the characters we all know and love – Leon S. Kennedy and Claire Redfield.

 This is such a cute feel-good story about a ghost.
 A daughter is furious that her late father only left her a crumbling house in his will, but she soon discovers that there is treasure in this house.
 However, a bunch of ghosts has taken residence, so she hires an after-life therapist to rid the supernatural presence.
 Soon after, the therapist’s young daughter meets a friendly ghost.

 The story of Dracula, with a heart.
 Dracula operates a high-end resort in Transylvania, where monsters go on holiday.
-One day, a human boy stumbles into the party Dracula is hosting, and finds he feels the “zing” for the Dracula’s daughter.
-However, Dracula does not trust humans, and does everything he can to get rid of the human boy.
+One day, a human boy stumbles into the party Dracula is hosting, and finds he feels the “zing” for Dracula’s daughter.
+However, Dracula does not trust humans and does everything he can to get rid of the human boy.